idleberg/Kimbie.tmTheme/README.md

 # Kimbie for TextMate & Sublime Text

-A color scheme inspired by [Cold Spring Fault Less Youth][1], the second album by Mount Kimbie.
+A color scheme inspired by [Cold Spring Fault Less Youth][1], the second album by British band Mount Kimbie.

 ![Animated Screenshot][2]